Learn How to Deal with a Stalker and Keep Yourself Safe

 Stalking is defined as a repetitive pattern of unwanted, harassing or threatening behavior that is committed by one person against another.
 Acts that could be considered stalking include: being physically followed, repeated watching, harassment via telephone, receiving unwanted gifts, and other similar forms of intrusive behavior.
 The person doing the harassing is usually referred to as a stalker.

 Definitions of stalking found in state anti-stalking statutes typically define stalking as “the willful, malicious, and repeated following and harassing of another person that threatens his or her safety”.
-Victims live in constant fear that they are being watch and that they may be harmed at any time by a stalker.
+Victims live in constant fear that they are being watched and that they may be harmed at any time by a stalker.

 Cyberstalking is the use of information and communications technology, particularly the Internet, by an individual or group of individuals, to harass another individual, group of individuals, or organization.
 Stalkers love the internet because they can harass others and still remain anonymous.